Where Does All That Transfer Money Get You?

-There seems to be some relationship between spending and success as seen in a general trend line taken up by majority of the graph.
+[i class=”fa-circle”] There seems to be some relationship between spending and success as seen in a general trend line taken up by the majority of the graph.

-Manchester City spent a lot between 2008-2009, and their league position improved considerably since.
+[i class=”fa-circle”] Manchester City spent a lot of 2008-2009, and their league position improved considerably since.
 That would explain their position.

-Some clubs produce great players from their youth academies, so they might spend less.
+[i class=”fa-times”] Some clubs produce great players from their youth academies so that they might spend less.

-Players could have gotten sold for inflated prices so net spending is less.
+[i class=”fa-times”] Players could have gotten sold for inflated prices, so net spending is less.